datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 ```

 `@lower_third`

-name: Name Surname
+name: Tyler Pernes
-title: Instructor
+title: DataCamp Instructor

 `@script`
-In the previous lesson, you may have noticed
+In the previous lesson, you may have noticed that the format of values in the “country” field is not consistent.
+This is common in real world examples – data may not be input in consistent ways.
+Because of this, it’s important to understand how to clean up messy string values to ensure our report has consistent values.

 ---